yasir2000/openwrt-oldwiki-md/ConfigurableFirewall.rst

  * CLEAR_TC=Yes

 ===== /etc/shorewall/tcrules =====
-It is important to note that the "Marks" here are in decimal; however in the TCStart Script they are in hexdecimal: Thus 16 dec = 10 hex, 48 dec = 30 hex.
+It is important to note that the '''Marks''' here are in decimal; however in the TCStart Script they are in hexdecimal: Thus 16 dec = 10 hex, 48 dec = 30 hex.
 Set the following:
 #MARK           SOURCE          DEST            PROTO   PORT(S) CLIENT  USER
 #                                                               PORT(S)